shoken-tofi/shoken-web/README.md

 Run server:
 `grunt serve`

-#Deploy
+# Deploy

+Check that Heroku server has ruby buildpack: `heroku buildpacks`.
+If there aren't add it: `heroku buildpacks:add --index 1 heroku/ruby`

 `git push heroku master`

-# Install Allow-Control-Allow-Origin extension for Chrome
-# if get an error
+#### Install Allow-Control-Allow-Origin extension for Chrome if get an error